 Students may possess a silenced cell phone during the school day, but for each class from bell to bell each phone must remain upside down and untouched on each respective student's desk.
 Leaving one's cell phone in one's locker may be a wiser decision.
 If a student needs to leave the classroom or study hall and will be returning, the student's phone will remain on the desk.
 By Wisconsin State Law, absolutely no cell phone use is permitted in any locker room, bathroom, or any other place where privacy is expected.
 Students needing to use their cell phone to call, text, or for any other reason (other than in class for school purpose) must gain permission from office personnel and use the phone in the office.
-One exception is that students are allowed to text in the hallway between bells between classes or study halls and at lunch; however, students still have the responsibility to attend all classes on time and must enter the classroom or study hall with an unseen or unusable phone.
-Technological wrist devices or other technological devices other than the Chromebook should not be utilized during class unless permission is given by the teacher.
+One exception is that students are allowed to text in the hallway between bells between classes or study halls; however, students still have the responsibility to attend all classes on time and must enter the classroom or study hall with an unseen or unusable phone.
+Technological wrist devices should not be utilized during class.